Skip To Content

 Analyze imagery using raster functions

-Raster functions provide a quick and powerful way to analyze or process your imagery and remote sensing data in ArcGIS.
+Raster functions allow you to analyze or process your imagery and remote sensing data in ArcGIS.

-Traditional image analysis methods, where each processing step is applied to an image to produce a new dataset, can require significant computing power, take a long time to process, and produce unnecessary intermediate datasets that required additional storage space and data management.
+Traditional image analysis methods, in which each processing step is applied to an image to produce a new dataset, can require significant computing power, take a long time to process, and produce unnecessary intermediate datasets that require additional storage space and data management.
 Additionally, optimizing parameters and processing workflows often requires re-running the entire processing sequence.

 For many image analysis workflows, the raster functions in ArcGIS offer a valuable alternative.
 Raster functions are operations that apply processing directly to the pixels of imagery and raster datasets (as opposed to geoprocessing tools, which write out a new raster to disk).